aLbaneso/Deathrun/README.md

 |4  | deathrun_fun|

 #### mapname.sql
-- list will be unordered and will be used to loop throw the rows and display the records from fastest to slowest
+- list will be unordered and will be used to loop through the rows and display the records from fastest to slowest

 |Identifier  | Player ID | Record | Date Timestamp|
 |------------- | -------------|-------------|-------------|